Neoteroi/BlackSheep-Docs/docs/authorization.md

 ## Specifying authentication schemes for request handlers

-In some scenarios it is necessary to specify multiple authentication schemes for web applications: for example the same application might handle authentication obtained through `GitHub` OAuth app and `Azure Active Directory (AAD)`.
+In some scenarios it is necessary to specify multiple authentication schemes for web applications: for example, the same application might handle authentication obtained through the `GitHub` OAuth app and `Azure Active Directory (AAD)`.
 In such scenarios, it might be necessary to restrict access to some endpoints by authentication method, too.

 To do so: